A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Saying "I ran out of time" instead of "I didn't dedicate enough time"

-Searching in the ocean for a child lost in the woods
+Searching in the ocean for a child lost in the woods.
+This is a version of the streetlight effect.

 Valuing academic research over industry research and development (in engineering)